bwaggone/smash-stats/README.md

 * People with pipes (|) in their tag. *Currently no way to distinguish a pipe and a sponsor separator without bombarding smash.gg with a billion API requests*.
 This is not an issue for doubles files, only singles.
 * Does **not** work on tournaments that run games other than smash.
 (Rivals of Aether, other fighting games).
 * **EVO is excluded because it is not hosted on smash.gg.
 It will have to be added manually to the data, or another method needs to be used. **
 *  Consistency between names needs to be manually fixed.
 Ex: Some tournaments list mang0 as mango, and superboomfan as superboom.
 The goal is to maintain a "fix" file to run and check all applicable files for the player.
+(Partially addressed, a name_fixes file is included now)

 ####Future Goals:
 * ~~Scrape the smash.gg api to get tournament results~~